 Sadly, thanks to the term “Stockholm syndrome”, this area can get a bad reputation.
 The phrase doesn’t state just how amazing this area is.
 You get to see all this amazing beauty yourself, and at a great price.
 There are plenty of museums and palaces to check out during your stay.

 In addition to this, Stockholm has some impressive water geography.
 What does this mean?
 Well, the city encompasses a total of 14 islands.
 To get from one place to another, there are over 50 bridges.
 The area is a true sight to check out and also offers plenty of boat trips to nearby castles and royal palaces.
+Sweden can be an expensive place but when done right it can also be surprisingly cheap.

-Dublin is known mainly for its population or rather the laid back and easy-going attitude of the locals.
+Ireland is known mainly for its population or rather the laid back and easy-going attitude of the locals.
 Everyone there is extremely pleasant and friendly.
 The atmosphere isn’t the only great thing about Dublin.
 There are plenty of historic buildings that are perfect for any historian!

 Some of these sites include things like Dublin Castle and St. Paul’s Cathedral.
 In addition to these two buildings, there are plenty of parks and museums to keep you entertained.
 A good source of inspiration for things to do in Dublin can be found in this Dublin City Guide.